 LC-FAOD are rare, genetic metabolic disorders that prevent the body from breaking down long-chain fatty acids into energy during metabolism.

 LC-FAOD are inherited genetic conditions.

 Fatty acid oxidation disorders (FAOD) are inherited conditions.
-For each condition, an enzyme that helps the body use stored fat for energy is missing or defective.
+For each condition, an enzyme that helps the body use fat for energy is defective.

 LC-FAOD disrupt normal metabolism.

-Metabolism is disrupted when an enzyme that helps the body use stored fat for energy is missing or defective.
+Metabolism is disrupted when an enzyme that helps the body use fat for energy is defective.
 Once glucose (sugar) is gone, the body tries to use fat without success, which disrupts energy homeostasis and leads to clinical symptoms.
 When the body can’t convert fat into energy as it should, levels of fatty acids build up in the heart, liver, and other organs.

 LC-FAOD have recognizable signs and symptoms.

 Breakdown of fatty acids is necessary for energy production when sugar, or glucose, levels are low.
 Without this energy supply, people with LC-FAOD may have symptoms that include, but are not limited to muscle pain, muscle weakness, low blood sugar, and fatigue.

 Genetics Shape Hereditary Disorders